 The solution (1, a + b) for the general case can be arrived at in various ways.
 On this sheet there are three methods.
 Asking students to discuss the methods can lead to claims about which one is best and what 'best' means in this context.

-Daniel Walker is a teacher of mathematics at North Bridge House Canonbury (London, UK).
+At the time of devising the prompt, Daniel Walker was a teacher of mathematics at North Bridge House Canonbury (London, UK).

 The questions and observations from year 10 students (pictured) suggest the following lines of inquiry:

 Solving for x and y by finding the point of intersection

 Generalising for a + b = 1 where y = ax – b and y = -bx + a